Oxygen Insider Exclusive!

 By Gina Tron

-A quick refresher: In real life and the show, Dee Dee pretended Gypsy had everything from leukemia to muscular dystrophy to developmental issues.
-She forced Gypsy to go along with the scam, making her undergo surgeries and take medicine she never needed; it’s suspected Dee Dee had a condition known as Munchausen by proxy.
-And this abuse all went on until Gypsy convinced her online boyfriend, Nicholas Godejohn, to stab her mother to death.
+A quick refresher: In real life and on the show, Dee Dee pretended Gypsy had everything from leukemia to muscular dystrophy to developmental issues.
+She forced Gypsy to go along with the scam, making her undergo surgeries and take medicine she never needed.
+It’s suspected Dee Dee had a condition formerly known as Munchausen by proxy, and now called factitious disorder imposed on another.
+The abuse went on until Gypsy convinced her online boyfriend, Nicholas Godejohn, to stab her mother to death in 2015.

-In the show, Dee Dee’s mom is actually very sick (unlike Gypsy), but Dee Dee’s character neglects to care for her.
+In the show, Dee Dee’s mom is actually very sick (unlike Gypsy), but the dramatized version of Dee Dee neglects to care for her.

 In several scenes, Dee Dee is shown ignoring her sick mom calling for help.
 In one, Dee Dee cranks up the television to drown out her mother’s desperate pleas and continues watching cartoons with Gypsy.

-Kristy Blanchard, Gypsy’s stepmom, also repeated those allegations in the documentary.
+Kristy Blanchard, Gypsy’s stepmom, echoed those allegations in the documentary.
 “Dee Dee was starving her.
 Dee Dee wasn't giving her anything to eat,” she claimed.

-If the allegations are all true, it would mean that Dee Dee had a pattern of abusing sick people or making others sick.
+If the allegations are all true, it would mean that Dee Dee had a pattern of abusing sick people, making others sick, or pretending they're sick when they're not.

-Dee Dee’s father Claude then said Laura nearly died after that incident.
+Dee Dee’s father Claude said in the documentary that Laura nearly died after that incident.